BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Kyoto (Days 4-6)

-Our favourite hotel in Kyoto: KABIN Kyoto
+Recommended hotel in Kyoto

-Top 3 Things Not to Miss in Kyoto (Days 4-6):
+Top 3 things not to miss in Kyoto (Day 4-6)

 Sayonara, Tokyo!
 It’s time to head to the next city: Kyoto.
 Don’t worry if you feel you haven’t seen everything in Tokyo yet.
 We’ll return to Japan’s capital on Day 12-14.